Skip to content

 45 minutes

 As a builder, you’ve encountered numerous hurdles, snags, and problems while working on fintech products.
 These sessions explain a “roadblock” you’ve encountered and should teach other builders how to overcome it using shortcuts, workarounds, and other unique resolutions.
 Please share tangible solutions like guides, templates, and detailed steps that they can replicate in their work.
+No sales pitches or demos.

 Workshops